stoyanr/Wordcounter/README.md

 ### Library Features

-+ Find the usage of all words in a string, a single text file, or a directory tree containing text files.
++ Count all words in a string, a single text file, or a directory tree containing text files.
-+ Analyze the word usages to find the top X most used or the bottom X least used words.
++ Analyze the word counts to find the top N most used words, the bottom N least used words, or the total word count.
++ Specify whether a character is a word character via an external predicate.
++ Specify an optional operation to be performed on words, for example converting to lower case, via an external operator.
 + Choose between non-parallel and parallel implementations to compare their performance.
++ Specify the parallelism level to be a value different from the number of cores, if you need to.

 ### Programming Highlights

-+ Uses [Producer / Consumer](http://en.wikipedia.org/wiki/Producer-consumer_problem) for counting the words in parallel threads while reading them.
-A single producer task reads all files to strings and puts them in a `BlockingQueue`.
-Multiple consumer threads take strings from the queue and count their words, accumulating the result in a `ConcurrentHashMap`.
++ Uses [Producer / Consumer](http://en.wikipedia.org/wiki/Producer-consumer_problem) for reading files and counting the words in each file in parallel.
+The actual mechanism is encapsulated in a generic, reusable implementation.
 + Uses [Fork / Join](http://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html) for performing analysis on the word counts.
-With large maps, a `RecursiveTask` forks itself until reaching the desired concurrency level and then joins the results.
+Here again the actual mechanism is encapsulated in a generic, reusable implementation.
 + Uses [NIO.2](http://docs.oracle.com/javase/tutorial/essential/io/fileio.html) for traversing directory trees and reading files.
-+ Makes heavy use of [functional interfaces](http://www.lambdafaq.org/what-is-a-functional-interface/) and [lambdas](http://openjdk.java.net/projects/lambda/) in order to pass functions rather than data when appropriate.
++ Makes heavy use of [functional interfaces](http://www.lambdafaq.org/what-is-a-functional-interface/) and [lambdas](http://openjdk.java.net/projects/lambda/) in order to pass functions rather than data where appropriate.
 + There are comprehensive unit and performance tests for the two most important classes.
 + As usual, the code is clean, well-structured, and easy to read.
 Formatting, naming, and comments are uniform and consistent.
 A lot of attention has been put to the appropriate use of both object-oriented and functional programming techniques.